Bowling for Soup: Lunch. Drunk. Love. and Songs People Actually Liked: Vol. 1 (2013–2015)

-Drunk Dynasty and Chandler's departure
+Drunk Dynasty and Chandler's departure (2016–2019)

 The band announced on May 11, 2016, that they would begin to record a new EP, Drunk Dynasty.
 The band would again team up with PledgeMusic to include fans in the entire recording process.
 The band later announced that Drunk Dynasty was to be a full-length studio album.
 It was eventually released on October 14, 2016.
-On December 20, 2019, the band released "A Nice Night For An Evening, Vol 1", a piano compilation album of their hits to Spotify.